Caviar: Substitutes

 A sturgeon caviar imitation is a black or red-coloured lumpsucker caviar sold throughout Europe in small glass jars.

 In Sweden and Finland, the roes of many fish species, including vendace, burbot, salmon and common whitefish, are also commonly eaten in a similar manner as caviar.
 However, they are not caviar 'substitutes' but are enjoyed in their own right.

 Spherification of liquids with alginate (a seaweed polysaccharide) is used to recreate caviar's texture.
 With liquids flavored to resemble caviar, one obtains kosher and vegan caviar substitutes.
 They resemble beluga caviar in appearance and are either used as a food prop for television and film or enjoyed by vegetarians and other people worldwide.

 In Scandinavia, a type of sandwich spread is available, made from smoked cod roe and other ingredients, which is referred to as smörgåskaviar (meaning "sandwich caviar").
 Outside Scandinavia, the product is referred to as creamed smoked roe or in French as Caviar de Lysekil.

 Nutrition

 Caviar is 48% water, 25% protein, 18% fats, and 4% carbohydrates.
 In a common serving amount of 16 grams (one tablespoon), caviar supplies 44 kilocalories of food energy, 53% of the Daily Value (DV) of vitamin B12, and moderate amounts (10–19% DV) of sodium, iron, magnesium, and selenium, with no other micronutrients in significant content.

-Storage

-Caviar is highly perishable and must be kept refrigerated until consumption.
-Proper storage is critical to maintaining caviar's freshness and flavor.
-After opening, caviar should be consumed within 2–3 days and kept in airtight glass or plastic containers to avoid flavor degradation caused by metal tins.
-To prolong shelf life, some recommend placing a layer of vegetable oil over the eggs to displace oxygen.
-Ideal storage temperature is around 32 °F (0 °C).
-Freezing opened caviar negatively impacts texture and taste.